 Hospitality & Catering College Trips & Tours to Paris

-Paris is one of the most popular destinations for an educational trip or study tour for Hospitality and Catering students, brimming with character, style and culture.
+A college trip to Paris is one of the most popular destinations for Hospitality and Catering students, with the city brimming with character, style and culture.

 The beautiful city boasts something to suit students of all interests, from stunning architecture that spans centuries, to some of the world’s most popular art galleries including The Louvre, home of thousands of famous pieces including Leonardo Da Vinci’s Mona Lisa, The Venus De Milo and Monet’s Water Lilies painting.